-Welthungerhilfe helps landless and marginalised small farmers in India to secure their food supply through integrated agricultural operating systems.
-The organisation works together with partners and the population to develop locally adapted strategies designed to ensure healthy nutrition.
+WHH helps landless and marginalized small farmers in India to secure their food supply through integrated agricultural operating systems.
+The organization works together with partners and the population to develop locally adapted strategies designed to ensure healthy nutrition.
 Women and men alike set up vegetable gardens and seed banks, intensify rice cultivation, construct irrigation systems, keep animals or breed fish, and process their produce for resale in order to create income.
-These measures have enabled them to increase the variety of produce in their fields, on their plates and at the market, thereby leading to balanced nutrition.
+These measures have enabled them to increase the variety of produce in their fields, on their plates, and at the market, thereby leading to balanced nutrition.
 In 2021, Welthungerhilfe reached more than 1.5 million people in India through its projects.

-The Indian government has launched many programmes to bring about improved nutrition and health among mothers and children, to introduce school meals, and to create job opportunities.
-However, this assistance unfortunately does not reach disadvantaged people located further away from the centres of power.
-Welthungerhilfe helps these families to claim their rights while providing training for community administrative officials and decision-makers who are responsible for implementing state programmes.
+The Indian government has launched many programs to bring about improved nutrition and health among mothers and children, to introduce school meals, and to create job opportunities.
+However, this assistance unfortunately does not reach disadvantaged people located further away from the centers of power.
+WHH helps these families to claim their rights while providing training for community administrative officials and decision-makers who are responsible for implementing state programs.

 In the state of Madhya Pradesh alone, newly trained government representatives have informed 650,000 women about their rights through participative training methods.
 Over 100,000 children under the age of two have benefited from workshops for child welfare.
-Welthungerhilfe’s partner organisations have directly trained 10,000 women and 5,000 children in matters relating to healthy nutrition and hygiene.
-The village residents are now in dialogue with community representatives and are able to check their access to government programmes using systematised evaluation cards.
-This allows people to take control of their own development at local level.
+WHH’s partner organizations have directly trained 10,000 women and 5,000 children in matters relating to healthy nutrition and hygiene.
+The village residents are now in dialogue with community representatives and are able to check their access to government programs using systematized evaluation cards.
+This allows people to take control of their own development at the local level.

-To achieve a world without hunger, industrialised nations must also take responsibility.
-After all, their demand for biomass for fuel, animal feed and industrial products is immense, and is leading to more land being used for monoculture-based biomass production – particularly in developing countries.
+To achieve a world without hunger, industrialized nations must also take responsibility.
+After all, their demand for biomass for fuel, animal feed, and industrial products is immense and is leading to more land being used for monoculture-based biomass production – particularly in developing countries.